tailrecursion/wigwam/README.md

 ### Features

-1. Executes expressions in the global scope so global variables are accessible.
+1. Evaluates expressions in the global scope so global variables are accessible.
-2. Requires no local or global variables, so there is no chance that it will clobber anything.
+2. Requires no local or global variables; won't clobber anything.
-3. Handles all types of errors and exceptions: the REPL does not die on fatal errors, for example.
+3. Handles all types of errors and exceptions without exiting.
 4. Can be configured via .htaccess files.
-5. History support via readline.
+5. Has history support via readline, and in-REPL result history variables.
-6. Tab completion for everything.
+6. In-REPL tab completion and documentation for everything.
 7. Optional colored output.
 8. Can be extended easily.